dnlsndr/ts3api/README.md

     }
 }
 ```
 the server subcategory is for production use on your server
 the local subcategory is for development on your local system

+# Run the API
 start the server by running:
 ```
 npm run dev